swent-epfl/public/README.md

 However, if _Project<sub>indiv</sub>_ &lt; 4, then the course grade = 90% _Project<sub>indiv</sub>_ + 10% _Bootcamp_.

 Late submissions will be penalized 2% per hour of lateness (e.g., a 1-day late submsision will carry a ~50% penalty).
 Early submissions are encouraged but cannot receive bonus points, as per EPFL policy.

-## Attendance Policy

-In-person attendance of the Friday project meetings with coaches is mandatory, and is a crucial part of the learning process and of the evaluation.

-You have two joker passes: The _big joker_ pass allows you to entirely miss one coaching meeting during the semester penalty-free, no questions asked.
-The _little joker_ pass allows you to attend one such meeting over videoconference instead of in-person, penalty-free and no questions asked.
-Once you've used your joker passes, no further absences are accepted, except as outlined in the [corresponding FAQ](faq.md#which-absences-are-excusable).

-Attendance of lectures and bootcamp sessions (recitations) is not mandatory, but nevertheless is essential to learning the material.
-We find that students who do not attend lectures and exercises in-person routinely end up spending much more time on the bootcamp and the project than students who do attend diligently, and in the end perform less well in SwEnt.

 ## Workload